Symptoms of oesophageal cancer

 A harmless narrowing of the oesophagus called a stricture can also make it difficult for you to swallow.
 It is important to get this symptom checked by your doctor.

-You can get indigestion when acid from the stomach goes back up (refluxes) into the oesophagus or if the stomach is inflamed or irritated.
+You can get indigestion when acid from your stomach goes back up (refluxes) into the oesophagus.
+Or when the stomach is inflamed or irritated.

 The valve between the stomach and oesophagus normally stops this from happening.
 The valve is called the cardiac sphincter.
 A tumour that develops here can stop the valve working, causing indigestion.